lazzerex/rustrial-os/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is provided as-is for educational purposes.

 ## Acknowledgments